cemeiq/Primero1/README.md

 6.New Audio based MathStix Activity added to Primero1° web version 7.Primero1° Android app
 8.Primero1° Amazon Kindle app
-Primero1° web app
+9.Primero1° web app
-All the web, Android and Amazon apps made mobile responsive for all screen sizes.
+10.All the web, Android and Amazon apps made mobile responsive for all screen sizes.
-Certain features of some activities removed and adjusted for small children Extensive documentation of the project
+11.Certain features of some activities removed and adjusted for small children

 ### Languages and Technologies